-- Reviewed your completed application form and any supplementary information and we are satisfied that you have met the requirements for registration. - Received evidence that you have three TOBAs or letters of support from managing agents. - Received confirmation from Xchanging that you are set up to process business.
+- Reviewed your completed application form and any supplementary information and we are satisfied that you have met the requirements for registration. - Received evidence that you have three TOBAs or letters of support from managing agents. - Received confirmation from Velonetic that you are set up to process business.

 We will confirm that all the Lloyd's broker registration conditions have been met.
-You will be added to the public register of Lloyd's brokers, available at www.lloyds.com/marketdirectories.
-The Broker Relationship Management team or your local Lloyd's Country Representative will contact you upon registration to arrange a welcome meeting.
+You will be added to the public register of Lloyd's brokers, available on the Market directories on lloyds.com.
+The GMSBO team or your local Lloyd's Country Representative will contact you upon registration to arrange a welcome meeting.